tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 ## Model Deployment
 A `Gradio App` was coded to deploy the LLM model in HuggingFace.
-The implementation can be found in `deployment_hf` folder and online [here](https://huggingface.co/spaces/tanvir-ishraq/healifyLLM-classifier)
+This live huggingfaces API is later integrated in the Back-End.
+The Gradio implementation can be found in `deployment_hf` folder and online [here](https://huggingface.co/spaces/tanvir-ishraq/healifyLLM-classifier)